| ENTHEOGENIC RESPONSE TO THE SUMMIT OF THE FUTURE OUR PARTNERSHIP WITH MOTHER EARTH:

 The lie is the rule, and the rule is that entheogenic substance use is a crime

 The scientific justifications for the 1961 prohibition-scheduling provided overt exercises in deceit.
 The 1949 Commission of Enquiry on the Coca Leaf was one racially biased, scientifically unqualified party.
 Its 1950 report had been highly selective and random in its choice of available scientific literature and conclusions, and was perceived by all the Andean coca-chewing peoples as a short-sighted and a wilful insult to their cultures.
 It would become clear in the subsequent decades that “addictionism,” a pseudoscientific ideology launched by Prohibition, had taken hold of the United Nations, and that science had been given the back seat in drug policymaking.
 The Global Commission on Drug Policy - a former-Heads-of-State-and-Government anti-prohibitionist club - squarely stated that science was left behind during the classification of psychoactive substances.
-The 2017 complaint by the United States National Academies of Science, Engineering and Medicine at the publication of its report The Health Effects of Cannabis and Cannabinoids, vented the frustration of the academic community about the barriers put in the way of unbiased cannabis research.
+The 2017 complaint by the United States' National Academies of Science, Engineering and Medicine at the publication of its report The Health Effects of Cannabis and Cannabinoids, vented the frustration of the academic community about the barriers put in the way of unbiased cannabis research.
 Thus, despite there being during the last half century, dozens of new clinical cannabis applications evidenced by research, the UN refused to scientifically review the classification of the plant and its compounds.
 It was still scheduled and stigmatized as a substance liable to abuse and addiction, supposedly containing dangerous properties and little or no therapeutic values, when in 2018 and for the first time, the World Health Organization assessed the medical uses and harms of cannabis and decided in 2020 that cannabis ought to be rescheduled.

 The Vienna-based UN-drug control bodies moreover don't seem to care about the ravages that the war on drugs produces, such as government sponsored killings of users, torture presented as rehab in compulsory drug detention centers, or about the successes obtained on the ground by harm reduction, like the clean needle and syringe and the opioid substitution programs.
 The case of Dr. John Marks’ successful “Liverpool heroin prescription project” is emblematic.